 If you pick Kauai lodging on the East Side, you reach both the Napali Coast and Waimea Canyon in roughly an hour.

 But the convenience doesn’t stop there.
-As the island’s most populated region, the East Side gives you access to a wide range of restaurants and stores.
+As the island’s most populated region, the East Side, which feels more like mainland USA, gives you access to a wider range of restaurants and stores.

 Home also to some more low-key Kauai lodging the East Side gives hope to the budget traveler.
 It’s never easy to find budget Kauai hotels, but the East Side is the island’s most inexpensive area.